 This is a course for students interested in learning about various techniques for Artificial Intelligence in Computer Games.
 Topics include an introduction to: movement in games, search and planning, decision making, and procedural content generation.
-Implementation of course assignments and project will be done using the C++ programming language and the SFML graphics library.
+Implementation of course assignments will be done using the C++ programming language and the SFML graphics library.
+A final course project will be to implement an AI bot for a retail video game.